qerty2006/qerty2006.github.io/_posts/2025-2-2-beginnergametheory.markdown

 src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML,
 https://vincenttam.github.io/javascripts/MathJaxLocal.js"></script>

-Game theory is the study of strategic decision-making between rational actors (individuals who given a situation will always pick the situation optimal for them, notably optimizing their strategy regardless of the actions of others).
+Game theory is the study of strategic decision-making between rational actors (individuals who, given a situation, will always pick the situation optimal for them, notably optimizing their strategy regardless of the actions of others).
 It provides a framework for understanding how individuals or entities make choices when their outcomes depend on the actions of others, and also provides insight into what are considered "equilibriums" in this kind of puzzle.
 This post will introduce key concepts in game theory and explore various types of games that model real-world scenarios.

 ## Four Main Types of Games